Our taught Masters degrees in English combine the study of literature with modern and contemporary culture and history.

 The building includes lecture theatres, seminar and tutorial rooms, which are ideal for group discussions and one-to-one tuition, as well as IT resources and social learning spaces.

 Open Days and Virtual Events

 If you are considering studying at Edge Hill University, the best way we usually recommend to gain an insight into the student experience is to see our stunning campus for yourself by attending an open day.

-Our August 2020 open day is going virtual.
+Our October and November 2020 open days are going virtual.
 We will ensure that you can still discover everything that Edge Hill University has to offer and get answers to all of your questions.
 You will be able to find out more about English and the University through a series of online activities.